Terms of Use

 By leasing equipment, software, or any related items from CoreRecon, the client agrees to be bound by these terms and conditions, acknowledging their responsibilities and the consequences of non-compliance.

-If any equipment, software, etc. is leased through CoreRecon, the client will be provided 30 days to return the equipment, software, etc. to CoreRecon or the client shall pay full price cost of equipment, software, etc. with a 50% upcharge for a final equipment cost.
+If any equipment, software, etc. is leased through CoreRecon, the client will be provided 30 days to return the equipment, software, etc. to CoreRecon, or the client shall pay the full price cost of the equipment, software, etc., with a 50% upcharge for the final equipment cost.

 Introduction: This policy outlines the terms of service and operational hours for clients of CoreRecon who are currently under a Letter of Notice for service termination.
 This includes clients within 30 days of ceasing their services with CoreRecon or those who have a specified termination date within the notice period.